Today's Articles

 Putney Swope (Film) is Released

 *On this date in 1969, the film Putney Swope was released.
-This was a satirical comedy film on the advertising world, the portrayal of race in Hollywood films, and the nature of corporate corruption.
+It was a satirical comedy about the advertising world, the portrayal of race in Hollywood films, and the nature of corporate corruption.

-Renaming the business "Truth and Soul, Inc." Swope replaces all but one of the white employees with black employees and insists they no longer accept business from companies that produce alcohol, tobacco, or toy guns.
-The business's success draws unwanted attention from the United States government and the President (Pepi Hermine), which considers it "a threat to the national security."
+Swope renames the business "Truth and Soul, Inc." He replaces all but one of the white employees with black employees and insists they no longer accept business from companies that produce alcohol, tobacco, or toy guns.
+The business's success draws unwanted attention from the United States government and the President (Pepi Hermine), who considers it "a threat to national security."
 Swope tests his followers by saying he will return on his pledge not to take certain accounts.

 He's delighted when they accuse him of copping out, then disillusioned when they relent and say they'll follow him no matter what.
 He walks away, leaving them to squabble over a glass bin full of money, which one sets on fire with a Molotov cocktail when he finds out he isn't getting any.
 In an interview on the DVD version of the film, Downey states that Arnold Johnson had great difficulty memorizing and saying his lines during the film shoot.
 Downey says he was unconcerned because he had developed a plan to dub in his voice to replace Johnson's.